NorthboundNetworks/Bossa/README.md

 ## Why?

-Atmel's SAM-series systems-on-chip contain a simple ROM monitor named ‘SAM-BA’ (“SAM Boot Assistant”).
-This monitor has just enough function to be able to load a program which can then be used to load a file to copy into the flash memory of the SoC.
-When the SoC is booted from ROM then SAM-BA can be accessed from the device's serial port or from its USB port.
+When booted from ROM Atmel's SAM-series systems-on-chip run a simple ROM monitor named ‘SAM-BA’ (“SAM Boot Assistant”).
+This monitor can read and alter memory, transfer data, and run a program.

+Those functions can be used to transfer a file across RS-232 or USB and, to write that file into flash, and to change the boot options to start from flash.

 Atmel distribute a graphical client program for the SAM-BA ROM monitor, confusingly also named ‘SAM-BA’.
 That client program makes